Martype/XrmToolBox.AccessTeamUpdater/README.md

-# XrmToolBox.AccessTeamUpdater
+# XrmToolBox Access Team Updater
-XrmToolBox plugin for updating the access rights of POE table records.
+XrmToolBox plugin for updating the access rights of access teams.